NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 Read up on the [Failure Retries](#failure-retries) for more information on retries.

 Furthermore, the container profile features a `postRunTimeoutSeconds` field.
-If this timeout is reached before the container successfully exits, it triggers an Error state.
-The timer for this timeout begins upon entry into the PostRun phase, allowing the containers the specified period to execute before the workflow enters an Error state.
+If this timeout is reached before the container successfully exits, it triggers an `Error` status.
+The timer for this timeout begins upon entry into the PostRun phase, allowing the containers the specified period to execute before the workflow enters an `Error` status.

 To recap the PostRun behavior:

-- If the container exits successfully, transition to Ready:true.
+- If the container exits successfully, transition to `Completed` status.
-- If the container exits unsuccessfully after `retryLimit` number of retries, transition to the Error State.
+- If the container exits unsuccessfully after `retryLimit` number of retries, transition to the `Error` status.
-- If the container is running and has not exited after `postRunTimeoutSeconds` seconds, terminate the container and transition to the Error State.
+- If the container is running and has not exited after `postRunTimeoutSeconds` seconds, terminate the container and transition to the `Error` status.

 ### Failure Retries